ibm-cloud-docs/hpc-ibm-spectrumlsf/sml.md

 1. **Minimal**

     This deploys the smallest possible environment (a single management instance) for the fastest setup.
 All optional services like observability, logging, SCC, Atracker, and LDAP are disabled.

 2. **Demo**

     This displays the full set of capabilities.
 All optional services like observability, logging, and SCC are enabled.
 The deployment takes longer compared to minimal.

 3. **Production**

     This option allows customization for production grade deployments.
 The optional services like observability, logging, and SCC are enabled by default but can be changed as required.

     All the JSON files are customizable (users can make configuration changes as needed).
 But the **.env** file is mandatory because it contains the required variables that must be filled always.

-## Fill the .env file
+## Update the .env file
 {: #env-file}
 {: step}